Alice Milliat: Women's World Games

 In August 1922, the Jeux Olympiques Féminins (also known as the 1922 Women's World Games), regarded as the first Women's Olympics took place in Pershing Stadium in Paris and featured five teams, representing including the United States, Great Britain, Switzerland, Czechoslovakia and host country France.
 Eleven athletics events were conducted and the 20,000 strong crowd saw eighteen athletes break several world records.
 The choice of venue was influenced by Paris being the home city of Coubertin, who was among the most vocal opponents to women's participation in the Olympics, as Milliat wanted the games to be a showcase to the International Olympic Committee (IOC).
 When Henri de Baillet-Latour succeeded Coubertin as head of the IOC, the intention was to hold the next event in his home country, but the Belgian organisers withdrew their participation.

 Infuriated by the use of the term 'Olympic Games', the IOC convinced Milliat and the FSFI to change the name of their event in exchange for adding 10 women's events to the 1928 Olympics.
 As such, the next edition of the event, held in Gothenburg, Sweden in 1926, was termed the Women's World Games.
 Ten teams took part in this edition of the Games.
 Due to pressure from the FSFI, the IOC eventually integrated five women's track and field events into the Olympics in 1928.
 However, to Milliat, this was not enough, since men were allowed to compete in 22 events.
 The British women's team boycotted the Amsterdam games for the same reason.

 Two further World Games were held in Prague in 1930 (featuring other sports in addition to athletics) and in London in 1934.
 After these games, Milliat issued an ultimatum: fully integrate the 1936 Olympics, or cede all women's participation to the FSFI.
 This led the IAAF to appoint a special commission to cooperate with the FSFI, which ceded control of international women's athletics to the IAAF in exchange for an expanded program and a recognition of records set in the Women's Games.

 Although the FSFI had staged events with an increasing number of participants, and expanded its membership from the initial five nations to at the 1922 Games to thirty countries in 1936, it never met again after the decision about the 1936 Olympics, and Milliat's engagement with women's sport ended.
 Under successive IOC presidents, the proportion of women competitors at the Olympics never rose above 15% until the 1970s.
-Milliat died on in Paris on 19 May 1957.
+Milliat died in Paris on 19 May 1957.